 - 1 teaspoon baking powder

 - 2 cups leftover pulled pork (< click for recipe)

 - Bring a large pan of water to a boil (large enough to fit the husks).

 - While the water comes to a boil.
 Add the lard or shortening to a large bowl and whisk until light using an electric hand whisk or mixer.
 Add the masa, baking powder and salt.
 Mix.
 Add the chicken stock and whisk until the dough is moist.
 If it is too dry add more stock or water.
 Cover the bowl with a towel and allow to rest for 10 minutes.

-- Add the corn husks to the boiling water, simmer for 8 minutes until soft.
-Remove from the pan.
+- Add the corn husks to the hot water, for a few minutes until soft.
+Remove and dry.

-- Stack the tamales vertically in the pan and steam with the lid on for 1 hour, keep an eye on the water level, do not allow the pan to boil dry.
+- Lay the tamales in the pan, seam-side down and steam with the lid on for 1 hour, keep an eye on the water level, do not allow the pan to boil dry.
 They are done when the husk does not stick to the masa.

 - Serve with your favorite salsa and sides.